 And when you start the mixing process you have many different options.
 Each mic will have a dedicated track.
 And you can pan some mics left and right, use room mics to add depth and width, and so on.

-If you haven’t done this before, read our piano recording guide.
+If you haven’t done this before, read my piano recording guide.

 2. Use Reverb